nbatta/szar/HOWTO.md

 1. Identify or describe an experiment configuration (e.g. `[SO-6m]`)
 2. Identify or describe a grid configuration (e.g. `[grid-default]`).
 This is the
+3. Make CMB lensing and SZ variance grids for each experiment by running `bin/makeGrid.py`.
+To see options for using it, `` python bin/makeGrid.py -h
+``

+or do it in parallel with MPI using
+``
+python bin/subGrids.py
+``